edvaldatli/hangman_app_api/README.md

 5. Create a pull request to the main repository.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Please replace the placeholders (`edvaldatli`, `hangman-api-express`, etc.) with your actual information.
-If you need any further assistance or have specific questions about the README or your project, feel free to ask!